LDMX-Software/ldmx-sw/.github/actions/commit-gold/README.md

 ## In-Workflow Example

-This is meant to be pared with the validate action, so we generate the golden histograms in the exact same way as we will when validating them.
+This is meant to be paired with the validate action, so we generate the golden histograms in the exact same way as we will when validating them.

 ```yaml